jrenaud90/TidalPy/Documentation/structures_x/system/system.md

 ```

 `save_to_toml` writes the retained `source_config` when present (the original world references), falling
-back to `get_config_dict` — the self-contained expansion that inlines each world's full config together
+back to `get_config_dict`, the self-contained expansion that inlines each world's full config together
-with its roles and orbital elements — for a system assembled directly in Python.
+with its roles and orbital elements, for a system assembled directly in Python.
+Each inlined world is
+its live `get_config_dict()`, which is builder-valid, so the expansion rebuilds through `build_system`.

 ## Worlds, Host, and Identification